libphy/linux_notes/DL_setup/windows10-no-gpu.md

 (cmd)
 (MYENV) $
 ```
 This means you're now using the MYENV environment.
 Let's see which packages are in the environment by typing `conda list` while in the environment.
 The newly created environment is pretty empty.

+#### STEP 3.
+Install basic packages
 Let's install some essential python packages.
 ```
 (cmd)